How To Become An Eating Disorder Dietitian: The RDs Guide

 Step Four: Open an online private practice.

 There are clinics out there that specialize in eating disorder recovery, but the positions are often hard to come by.
-Plus, many RDs in traditional employment situations are underpaid, undervalued, and WAY overworked!
+Plus, many RDs in traditional employment situations are underpaid, undervalued, and WAY overworked — talk about BURN OUT!
 You’ll be able to help the most people and develop the career of your dreams in eating disorder treatment best if you open your own private online practice

 When you start a private nutrition business, you not only give yourself freedom when it comes to when you work and where you work, but you also gain access to MILLIONS of people all over that may need your help.
 You’re not limited to only helping those in a specific area or demographic.
 Here you can make a real impact while also making what you deserve and having the work-life balance you deserve!
 For more on this, here’s all the benefits of starting an online practice as an RD!